-I loaded up the Tesla Model Y with all of my gear (having assembled the Foil with the Armstrong 1250cm front wing) earlier in the morning.
+I loaded up the Tesla Model Y with all my gear (having assembled the Foil with the Armstrong 1250cm front wing) earlier that morning.
 We started our drive to San Francisco at around 11:00, arriving at Crissy Field at 12:30.
 The skies were clear (unlike other parts of San Francisco), but the wind was light, and there were no wing foilers out.
 It was not exactly a favorable sign.

-After finding a nice place to park (with a lawn nearby for assembling the foil and wing), we strolled to Chestnut Street for lunch.
-We stopped by our favorite Cracked & Battered Eatery, but it was quite busy.
 We asked to be put on the waiting list and were told that the wait time would be 20-30 minutes.
 I was hoping it would be faster (but it wasn't).
 At some point, I was starting to get impatient, as I was worried about missing out on wing foiling (if the promised wind came up).
 At some point, we decided to try another restaurant, but I thought it might take too long.
-We returned to Cracked & Battered, and we were happy to learn that we were next to be seated.
+We returned to Cracked & Battered and were happy to learn that we would be seated next.

 After sitting down outside (on barstools), we ordered the following items:

-- Boris: chicken & waffle, coffee
+- Boris: fried chicken & waffle, coffee

 The chicken was amazing, and the waffle was also fantastic.
 Inna generously gave me an extra piece of chicken, as I was extra hungry.